BlueWinds/WarTechIIC/Campaigns.md

 Both `employer` and `target` support using `OWNER` as a dynamic reference to the star system's owner.
 This will be resolved at contract creation; if the system owner changes afterward it will not be updated.

-`mapName` can be used to set a fixed map, rather than letting the game select it automatically.
+`mapName` and `encounterLayer` can be used to set a fixed map / encounter layer, rather than letting the game select it automatically.
 See [the map reference doc](https://docs.google.com/spreadsheets/d/1utF2ZgvomILAKWSA8GR1gNFcQc1t98nwNY-Gs-kWpT8/edit?pli=1&gid=0#gid=0) for a list of maps.
+Encounter layers are an advanced concept; see the MissionControl docs for information about them.

 `postContractEvent` deserves some special explanation.
 If the player succeeds at the mission, the given event *replaces the objectives screen* in the after action report.
 The event must be `Company` or `StarSystem` scoped; no other scopes are supported.